CompressYourVideo - Free online video compressor

 Is CompressYourVideo safe to use?

 Yes.
-The compression runs inside the browser tab using WebAssembly.
-The file you drop in stays in your device's memory and never gets sent over the network.
-You can confirm by opening DevTools → Network and watching the bytes counter while you compress: it doesn't move.
+Compression runs inside your browser tab on your own device.
+The file you drop in stays in the page's memory and never gets sent over the network.
+You can confirm by opening DevTools, going to the Network tab, and watching the bytes counter while compression runs.
+It doesn't move.

 Do you upload my video anywhere?

-No, there isn't an upload step.
-The page itself is small (~250 KB), and the compression engine fetches once on first run, around 26 MB.
-After that everything happens locally — encode, mux, download — without your video crossing any wire.
+No. There isn't an upload step.
+The page itself is small (around 250 KB), and once the compression code is loaded, everything happens locally on your device.
+No video data crosses any network.

 Will my videos be used to train AI?

 We don't have your videos.
 There's no server we could store them on, no dataset to feed them into.
-Open-source video AI training datasets pull from public sources, not from random compressor users — but in our case, the architecture makes it physically impossible regardless.
+The architecture makes it physically impossible regardless of intent.

 What about logs?

-We log success/failure counts, file size in MB, source format, and country (from Cloudflare's edge), all anonymized.
-We do NOT log file names, content, or anything that ties an event to a specific person.
-If you don't want to be in those counts, an ad blocker or DNS-level block will skip the telemetry beacons cleanly.
+We log anonymized counts (success or failure, file size in MB, source format, country code) so we can spot bugs and improve the tool.
+We do NOT log file names, file content, or anything that identifies a specific person.
+If you'd rather not be counted, an ad blocker or any DNS-level blocker skips the small telemetry beacons cleanly.

 Cost and limits